Azure/azure-osconfig/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] I have read the [contribution guidelines](../CONTRIBUTING.md).
-- [ ] I added or modified the existing tests to cover the change.
+- [ ] I added unit-tests to validate my changes.
+All unit tests are passing.
 - [ ] I have merged the latest `main` branch prior to this PR submission.
 - [ ] I submitted this PR against the `main` branch.